 From Gyumri in Armenia

-This might surprise you but there is a daily marshrutka from Gyumri in Armenia across the border to Akhaltsikhe in Georgia.
-The minivan leaves at 10am and costs 4000 AMD (AU$13).
-The journey takes four hours and the border crossing is a breeze for nationalities who don’t need a visa.
+This might surprise you, but there was a daily marshrutka from Gyumri in Armenia across the border to Akhaltsikhe in Georgia.
+The minivan left at 10am and cost 4000 AMD (AU$13).
+The journey took me four hours and the border crossing was a breeze for nationalities who don’t need a visa.

 From Akhaltsikhe